|

 A Question of Taste

-We're unlikely to accept manuscripts that appear to condone illegal sexual practices, child abuse, graphic depictions of torture, extreme blasphemy, racism and over the top violence.
 Sizzling sex is fine; mean, dangerous and gritty is great.
 But erotic or violent elements should enhance the plot, not cover a flagging story-line or lack of tension.
-And the operative word above is condone.
+And we're unlikely to accept manuscripts that appear to condone illegal sexual practices, child abuse, graphic depictions of torture, extreme blasphemy, racism and over the top violence - operative word condone.

 Bad language is not a problem; it's a tough world out there.
 But characters who talk in four-letter words all the time quickly become boring.